sushmita212/Stock_Volatility_Predictor/README.md

 # Stock volatility prediction
 The stock prices of financial assets vary over time.
 The degree of variation of the stock price is expressed by volatility.
 Mathematically, the volatility is equivalent to the standard deviation of the stock price fluctuation over time.
+Volatility is usually calculated on returns and not on raw stock prices, because returns capture relative change while prices are absolute.
+For e.g. the same price change of $10 in a $50 stock and a $500 stock means a price change of 20% and 2% respectivley.
+Thus we need a scale independent measure of volatility which is obtained by volatility on returns.

 <br>
 In this repo, we build statistical (GARCH) and machine learning based (LSTM) models to predict volatility of the closig price for IBM stock.